 As a professional soil scientist, conservation planner, snow surveyor, and civil rights program manager, Ms. Coughlin brings years of experience building partnerships among rural and urban communities across the West to solve complex agricultural and environmental challenges.
 Born and raised ranching and rodeoing in Nevada, Ms. Coughlin received her Bachelor of Science degree in Crop and Soil Science with a Soil Resource Management focus from Oregon State University.

-Ms Najmi has been the District’s Planner for over 20 years responsible for resource management, policy development, planning and project management as well as community outreach.
-The District is the largest landowner of riparian forest “bosque” and habitat in the Middle Rio Grande and Yasmeen is the District’s primary point person for bosque management and restoration activities.
-She also represents the District in the MRG Endangered Species Collaborative Program.
-She has a master’s degree from the University of New Mexico in Community and Regional Planning with an emphasis in Natural Resources.
+Ms Najmi has been the District’s Planner for over 20 years responsible for resource management, policy development, planning, project management and community outreach.
+Yasmeen has been the primary point person for partnerships to manage the District’s riparian (bosque) lands.
+She is part of the District’s Conservation Program Team and represents the District in the MRG Endangered Species Collaborative Program and many other partnerships.
+She has a bachelor’s degree in Political Science from the State University of New York at Buffalo and a master’s degree from the University of New Mexico in Community and Regional Planning with an emphasis in Natural Resources.

 Audubon, New Mexico